-Please either walk your child to class in the morning or drop them off curbside (8:00- 8:15 am) and watch them pass through the gate.
-Your child should then be able to safely walk to their classroom where the teachers will be waiting.
+Please drop your children off at curbside (8:00- 8:15 am) and watch them pass through the gate.
+Your child should then be able to safely walk to their classroom, where the teachers will be waiting to greet them.

-We will provide curbside drop off (8:00-8:15 am) and pick-up for elementary students as of the first day of school on the east side of the school (Stephanie Street).
+We will provide curbside drop-off (8:00-8:15 am) and pick-up for elementary students as of the first day of school on the east side of the school (Stephanie Street).
 The gates close promptly at 8:15 am.
 Curbside pick-up will be between 3:15-3:25 pm only for 1st through 3rd grade and 3:25-3:45 pm only for 4th through 6th grade.
-Middle School students can be picked up between 3:25-3:45 pm in the front of the school.
+Middle School students can be picked up between 3:25 and 3:45 pm in front of the school.
 Your child is tardy after 8:15 am.
+Please be sure to have your child's car sign visible in the front windshield for pickup.
+This not only helps the flow of pickup but ensures the safety of your child.